The Economics of a Global Capability Center

 While Ross’s experiences with having a global capability center built at nThrive were positive and her preferred talent acquisition method, building GCCs in-house does take some work.
 “I recommend always bringing a partner in that’s been there, done that,” Ross said.
 “There’s a lot of legalities in it.
 It takes a lot of process and time to deliver to get your organization set up.”

-Going to a GCC can be an anxious process for a business unfamiliar with the advantages this model can provide.
-The savings numbers offer an attractive incentive to move to global capability centers.
-Still, the concern is whether that economic savings will have a hidden cost in sacrificing quality, consistency, and reliability.
+Transitioning to a GCC can be an anxious process for a business unfamiliar with the advantages this model can provide.
+However, the cost savings alone offer an attractive incentive to move from a traditional outsourcing model to a global capability center.
+Still, the concern for many US companies is whether or not that economic savings will have a hidden cost in sacrificing quality, consistency, and reliability.
 Ross did not find this to be the case.
 “The numbers are accurate, and you can truly get the lower cost opportunities.
 The individuals are incredibly talented.
 It’s amazing the capabilities, the education, the drive, and the individuals we’ve brought in from a GCC perspective; they are thrilled to be part of that company.”

 Follow us on social media for the latest updates in B2B!